rust-lang/rust/CONTRIBUTING.md

 [early_lint_pass]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_lint/trait.EarlyLintPass.html
 [late_lint_pass]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_lint/trait.LateLintPass.html

-## Fixing build failures caused by Rust

-Clippy currently gets built with `rustc` of the `rust-lang/rust` `master` branch.
-Most of the times we have to adapt to the changes and only very rarely there's an actual bug in Rust.
+## Syncing changes from [`rust-lang/rust`] to Clippy

+Clippy currently gets built with a pinned nightly version.

+In the `rust-lang/rust` repository, where rustc resides, there's a copy of Clippy that compiler hackers modify from time to time to adapt to changes in the unstable API of the compiler.

-If you decide to make Clippy work again with a Rust commit that breaks it, you have to sync the `rust-lang/rust-clippy` repository with the `subtree` copy of Clippy in the `rust-lang/rust` repository.
+We need to sync these changes back to this repository periodically.
+If you want to help with that, you have to sync the `rust-lang/rust-clippy` repository with the `subtree` copy of Clippy in the `rust-lang/rust` repository, and update the `rustc-toolchain` file accordingly.

 For general information about `subtree`s in the Rust repository see [Rust's `CONTRIBUTING.md`][subtree].

 ### Patching git-subtree to work with big repos